TRENDMizzou/TREND-manual/doc/manual/manual.md

   * `--starttime [start time]`
     TREND supports making a subclip of the input movie by setting its starting and ending time.
     The default value for `--starttime` is 0.0.
-The numberical format for setting the
+The numerical format for setting the
     start time and end time could either be floating point numbers of seconds (e.g. `0.2` stands for 0.2 s), or `hh:mm:ss.ff`, such as `00:03:05.00`,